lambdabaa/modules/README.md

 declarations (classes, modules, etc) get evaluated into your scope.
-In contrast, the node.js commonjs module system allows developers to explicitly declare module exports that consumers can access on the loaded module object.
+In contrast, the node.js commonjs module system allows developers to explicitly declare module exports that consumers can access on the loaded module container.
 Many prefer the explicit and isolated aspects of js modules.
 This experiment strives to demonstrate a cleaner modules abstraction for Ruby that maintains some interoperability with existing practices in the Ruby standard library and community packages.